-Contractors that have supplied labour and/or materials are permitted to a statutory lien, while designers/planners for the intellectual work (ie, plans, designs and the like) are excluded from such lien.
-The lien is entered into the land register only if, inter alia, the claim has been acknowledged by the owner or confirmed in a court judgment, and may not be requested if the owner provides the contractor with adequate security.
+Contractors that have supplied labour and/or materials are permitted to a statutory lien, while designers/planners for the intellectual work (plans, designs, etc) are excluded from such lien.
+The lien is entered into the land register only if, inter alia, the claim has been acknowledged by the owner or confirmed in a court judgment, and may not be requested if the owner provides adequate security to the contractor.

-There is an official inspection of the project by the competent authority of the local community before the project can be inhabited or used for its intended purpose.
+An official inspection is carried out by the competent authority of the local community before a project can be inhabited or used for its intended purpose.

 The buyer is liable for the payment of real estate transfer tax in most of the cantons that have it.
 However, in a few cantons the seller is liable, or there is a 50:50 split between the seller and the buyer.
-Inf a corporate restructuring, an exemption from the transfer tax may be available and in some cantons the notary and/or land registry fees are reduced and the tax should not hinder corporate restructurings.
-This also applies to real estate companies or a group of real estate companies contemplating a group internal restructuring.
+In a corporate restructuring, an exemption from the transfer tax may be available, and in some cantons the notary and/or land registry fees are reduced and the tax should not hinder corporate restructurings.
+This also applies to real estate companies or a group of real estate companies contemplating an internal group restructuring.
 Real estate transfer taxes and notary and land registry fees are charged without regard to whether the seller is realising a gain or a loss.
-In most of the cantons, payment of the tax (or even payment of notary and/or land registry fees) is secured by a first-ranking legal lien on the property sold, and often the seller and the buyer are jointly liable for payment of the tax (or even payment of notary and/or land registry fees).
-Therefore, well-advised parties to a property sale and banks providing mortgage-secured funding to the buyer will take care that all taxes triggered – and all notary and land registry fees incurred – are paid in advance or put on escrow by the relevant party.
+In most of the cantons, payment of the tax (or even payment of notary and/or land registry fees) is secured by a first-ranking legal lien on the property sold, and the seller and the buyer are often jointly liable for payment of the tax (or even payment of notary and/or land registry fees).
+Therefore, well-advised parties to a property sale and banks providing mortgage-secured funding to the buyer will take care to ensure that all taxes triggered – and all notary and land registry fees incurred – are paid in advance or put in escrow by the relevant party.

 While a share deal does not trigger VAT, an asset deal might.
-However, if a portfolio of assets is sold, in general the notification procedure should be open and therefore there should be no cash leakage due to a time-consuming payment and refund procedure.
+However, if a portfolio of assets is sold, the notification procedure should generally be open, so there should be no cash leakage due to a time-consuming payment and refund procedure.

-Some cantons and/or municipalities (eg, Geneva, but not Zürich or Zug) levy special taxes on the value of the real estate located in their territory.
-These have to be paid by the property owner.
+Some cantons and/or municipalities levy special taxes on the value of the real estate located in their territory, which have to be paid by the property owner.

 Moreover, rental income is subject to federal, cantonal and municipal income tax in the canton/municipality where the property is located.
 While the federal corporate income tax rate is uniform in the whole country, the cantonal and municipal income tax rates may vary widely.

-Generally, rental income from investments in Swiss properties earned by corporate investors is subject to Swiss federal, cantonal and municipal corporate income tax in the canton and the municipality where the property is located.
-The aggregate corporate income tax rate varies depending on the location of the property and may be anything between approximately 12% in the Canton of Schwyz and 24% in the Canton of Geneva.
-The same applies for individual investors buying Swiss properties.
-The personal income tax may be anything between 23% in the Canton of Schwyz and 48% in the Canton of Geneva.
+In general, rental income from investments in Swiss properties earned by corporate investors is subject to Swiss federal, cantonal and municipal corporate income tax in the canton and the municipality where the property is located.
+The aggregate corporate income tax rate varies depending on the location of the property.
 If the property held by an individual investor qualifies as a business asset (and not as a private asset), social security contributions may be triggered on top of this.
-The tax is assessed based on a tax return to be filed by the Swiss or foreign investor.
+The tax is assessed based on a tax return filed by the Swiss or foreign investor.
 No withholdings apply.

 Interest accrued on debt funding is deductible, which is also true with respect to shareholder or other related party advances.
-However, thin capitalisation rules apply and the amount of the debt funding and the interest rate applied should remain within the periodically published safe harbour limits.
+However, thin capitalisation rules apply and the amount of the debt funding and the interest rate applied should remain within the safe harbour limits that are published periodically.
 Otherwise, a constructive distribution may be assumed that would not allow for an income tax-effective deduction and trigger the (dividend) withholding tax of 35%.
 Buildings may be depreciated over their useful lifetime, and the depreciation deductions may be deducted from taxable income.
 The straight line or the reducing balance depreciation method may be chosen freely.

 Land cannot be depreciated, but a blended rate may be applied if land and building values are not split and do not have separate book entries.
 Safe harbour depreciation rates are available for the depreciation methods and the blended rate.
 In the event of a sale of the property, recaptured depreciation deductions are subject to corporate income tax.
 Accordingly, depreciation deductions taken that do not reflect real losses of value lead to a mere income tax deferral.
 In general and with due regard to the current negative interest rate environment, in a share deal scenario deferred income taxes are fully deducted from the purchase price as a deferred liability.

 Interest paid on mortgage-secured funding advanced by a bank (or other lender) outside Switzerland to a Swiss borrower is subject to a local interest withholding, with the applicable rate depending on the location of the property securing the loan.
-Again, depending on the location of the property, the withholding tax may be anything between 13% and 33%.
 The interest withholding is not levied if the investor is a resident of a benign treaty jurisdiction where the interest clause in the treaty excludes taxation in the source country.

-The holding of a property in Switzerland is also subject to Swiss wealth tax (for individual investors) or capital tax (for corporate investors), the maximum tax rates for which vary significantly between the different cantons and municipalities – from around 0.11% in the Canton of Nidwalden to 1.03% in the Canton of Geneva.
+The holding of a property in Switzerland is also subject to Swiss wealth tax (for individual investors) or capital tax (for corporate investors), the maximum rates for which vary significantly between the different cantons and municipalities.

 Appreciation gains realised on the disposal of properties are subject to taxation.
-Depending on the cantonal regime, two systems apply:
+One of the following two systems applies, depending on the cantonal regime:

-While corporate income tax is a flat tax that applies without regard as to whether the property disposed of was held for a short or long period, progressive tax rates apply under real estate capital gains tax.
+While corporate income tax is a flat tax that applies regardless of whether the property disposed of was held for a short or long period, progressive tax rates apply under real estate capital gains tax.
 If the holding period was less than one year, some cantons and municipalities levy a real estate capital gains tax of 60% (on top of the federal income tax).
-If a long holding period applies, the real estate capital gains tax may be 20% or in some cantons even less than that.
-Accordingly, whether the gain realised by a corporate investor will be subject to corporate income tax or real estate capital gains tax may have quite some impact on the aftertax performance of an investment.
+If a long holding period applies, the real estate capital gains tax may be 20%, or even less than that in some cantons.
+Accordingly, whether the gain realised by a corporate investor will be subject to corporate income tax or real estate capital gains tax may have quite some impact on the after-tax performance of an investment.
 Again, in the case of a corporate or group internal reorganisation, the tax may be deferred as it should not hinder such restructurings.

-As shown above, a corporate investor may apply income tax-effective interest and depreciation deductions.
-Furthermore, the costs for maintaining the property in good shape and fit for its purpose, as well as income and capital taxes accrued and provisioned, may be deducted from the income tax base.
+A corporate investor may apply income tax-effective interest and depreciation deductions.
+Furthermore, the costs for maintaining the property in good shape and fit for its purpose may be deducted from the income tax base, as may income and capital taxes accrued and provisioned.
 The same is true with respect to all expenses relating to the property management and letting.